AnteDujic/pands-project2021/README.md

   <img src="https://github.com/AnteDujic/pands-project2021/blob/main/Sepal_Width_vs_Petal_length.png" />
 </p>

-It's even more visible how Setosa has the widest Sepal, on this plot and once again we can see the clear difference between Setosa and the other two species, Virginica and Versicolor.
+It's even more visible how Setosa has the widest Sepal on this plot and, once again, we can see the clear difference between Setosa and the other two species, Virginica and Versicolor.

 <p align="center">
   <img src="https://github.com/AnteDujic/pands-project2021/blob/main/Sepal_width_vs_Petal_width.png" />
 </p>

-Data on this plot is not as condensed when comparing Sepal width adn Petal length of the flowers.
+Data on this plot is not as condensed when comparing Sepal width and Petal length of the flowers.
 Petal lenght of Virginica is trending higher and once again we can clearly see how Setosa has the highest Sepal Width.

 <p align="center">
   <img src="https://github.com/AnteDujic/pands-project2021/blob/main/Petal_Length_vs_Petal_width.png" />